-- 1 Single - 2 Married filing jointly
+- 1 Single

+- 2 Married filing jointly

 - 3 Married filing separately

 - 4 Head of household

-- 5 Qualifying widow(er)
+- 5 Qualifying surviving spouse

-- 9 Special Instructions for Couples (see Special Instructions for Married Couples on page 29)
+9 - Special Instructions for Couples (see Special Instructions for Married Couples on page 30)

 Line 2.
 Qualifying Dependents

 Qualifying dependents are those you were allowed to claim for a tax credit on federal form 1040 or 1040-SR in column (4) of the "Dependents" section (IRC §24).